Keyboard shortcuts

 Important Notes

-• Make sure the device is stable and not moving when sending calibration commands.
+• Ensure the device is stable and stationary when sending commands.